AminurAlam/oto_music_docs/README.md

 ## How can I sort the songs in a playlist?
 Sorting playlist isn't available for now

-## What does the last added & recently played interval settings do?**
+## What does the last added & recently played interval settings do?
 The recently added section only shows the songs for a certain time period.
 If you turn it to a week only those songs will appear which has been added in the time interval of a week.
 Anything before that won't show up in the 'last added' list.

+---

 # TAGS RELATED QUESTIONS